tessel/t2-start/blinky.md

 Great!
 Now you're set up to run code on Tessel.
 Your "tessel-code" folder now contains:

 * a "package.json" with some metadata Node uses for your project
-* a ".tesselinclude" file which the T2 CLI uses to optimize file size
+* a ".tesselinclude" file which the T2 CLI uses to optimize bundle size
-* a file called "index.js"
+* an entrypoint file called "index.js"

 </div>
 </div>